GitLab MCP clients

 Prerequisites

-- Set up the GitLab Workflow extension from the Open VSX Registry
+- Install and set up the GitLab Workflow extension from the Open VSX Registry

 or the Visual Studio Marketplace.

-- Workspace and user configuration features require version 6.35.6 and later.
+- For workspace and user configuration, install version 6.35.6 and later.

 For JetBrains IDEs: